 A popular random process model that has proved extremely important in the development of modern speech recognition is formed by adding an iid process to a Markov process, so that the underlying Markov process is "hidden."
+More generally, instead of adding an iid process one can require that the observed process is conditionally independent given the underlying Markov process.
 Suppose for example that $\{X_n\}$ is a Markov process with either discrete or continuous alphabet and that $\{W_n\}$ is an iid process, for example an iid Gaussian process.
 Then the resulting process $Y_n = X_n + W_n$ is an example of a hidden Markov model or, in the language of early information theory, a Markov source.
-A wide literature exists for estimating the parameters of the underlying Markov source when only the sum process $Y_n$ is actually observed.
-A hidden Markov model can be equivalently considered as viewing a Markov process through a noisy channel with iid Gaussian noise.
+A wide literature exists for estimating the parameters of the underlying Markov source when only the sum process Y_n is actually observed.
+A conditionally Gaussian hidden Markov model can be equivalently considered as viewing a Markov process through a noisy channel with iid Gaussian noise.
+Perhaps surprisingly, a hidden Markov source is not itself Markov.
+It is an example of a "conditionally independent" process since if the sequence of underlying states is known, the observed process is independent.

-3.17 \Nonelementary Conditional Probability
+3.17 Nonelementary Conditional Probability

-Perhaps the most important form for conditional probabilities is the basic form of $\Pr(Y \in F | X = x)$ , a probability measure on a random variable Y given the event that another random variable X takes on a specific value x.
+Perhaps the most important form for conditional probabilities is the basic form of $\Pr(Y \in F | X = x)$, a probability measure on a random variable Y given the event that another random variable X takes on a specific value x.
 We consider a general event $Y \in F$ and not simply Y = y since the latter is usually useless in the continuous case.
 In general, either or both Y or X might be random vectors.

-In the elementary discrete case, such conditional probabilities are easily constructed in terms of conditional pmf's using (3.47): conditional probability is found by summing conditional probability mass over the event, just as is done in the unconditional case.
-We have proposed an analogous approach to continuous probability, but this does not lead to a useful general theory.
+In the elementary discrete case, such conditional probabilities are easily constructed in terms of conditional pmf's using (3.46): conditional probability is found by summing conditional probability mass over the event, just as is done in the unconditional case.
+We proposed an analogous approach to continuous probability, but this does not lead to a useful general theory.
 For example, it assumes that the various pdf's all exist and are well behaved.
-As a first step towards a better general definition (which will reduce in practice to the constructive pdf definition when it makes sense), we derive a variation of (3.47).
-Multiply both sides of (3.47) by $p_X(x)$ and sum over an X-event G to obtain
+As a first step towards a better general definition (which will reduce in practice to the constructive pdf definition when it makes sense), we derive a variation of (3.46).
+Multiply both sides of (3.46) by $p_X(x)$ and sum over an X-event G to obtain

-This formula in a sense discribes the essence of the conditional probability by saying what it does: For any X event G, summing the product of the conditional probability that $Y \in F$ and the marginal probability that X = xover all $x \in G$ yields the joint probability that $X \in G$ and $Y \in F$ .
-If our tentative definition of nonelementary conditional probability is to be useful, in must play a similar role in the continuous case, that is, we should be able to average over conditional probabilities to find ordinary joint probabilities, where now averages are integrals instead of sums.
+This formula discribes the essence of the conditional probability by saying what it does: For any X event G, summing the product of the conditional probability that $Y \in F$ and the marginal probability that X = x over all $x \in G$ yields the joint probability that $X \in G$ and $Y \in F$.
+If our tentative definition of nonelementary conditional probability is to be useful, it must play a similar role in the continuous case, that is, we should be able to average over conditional probabilities to find ordinary joint probabilities, where now averages are integrals instead of sums.
 This indeed works since